top of page

 How to Enrich your Dog's walk

 As a dog walker, it's my job to monitor canine behaviour around me.
-Unfortunately, my sight is often caught by dogs walking past that are kept on a short lead and are completely restricted from doing natural "dog behaviours".
-I totally understand that in 2023 there is a pressure on dog owners to have the "perfectly trained" dog, especially with the influence of social media.
-However, to me, there is no excuse for completely disregarding our dogs' need to be a dog.
-It is 2023 and, in this age, we accept humans for who they are... it's time to do the same for dogs!
+Unfortunately, my sight is often caught by dogs walking past that are kept on a short lead and are completely restricted from doing natural dog behaviours.
+I totally understand that in 2023 there is a pressure on dog owners to have the perfectly trained dog, especially with the influence of social media.
+However, to me, there is no excuse for completely disregarding our dogs' need to just be a dog.

-So, with that in mind, let's talk about how we can encourage enrichment on our dog walks whilst also allowing them to behave naturally.
+So, with that in mind, let's talk about how we can implement enrichment on our dog walks whilst encouraging them to behave naturally.

 Allow Your Dog To Sniff